vyang14/note-taker-expressjs-Vyang/README.md

 ## Installation

-Navigate to this application in terminal and run command 'npm install'
+Clone this repository, navigate to this application in terminal, then run command 'npm install'

 ## Usage

-This application has been deployed on heroku at https://note-taker-expressjs-vyang.herokuapp.com/
+To use locally, Navigate to this application in terminal run command 'node server.js' and navigate to localhost:3045 in your browser.
+Otherwise, this application has been deployed on heroku at https://note-taker-expressjs-vyang.herokuapp.com/

 ![Preview](./public/assets/images/preview1.png)